pauljnav/pauljnav.github.io/_posts/2024-07-10-Atlassian-Doc-Format-ADF-Representation.md

 .DESCRIPTION
 This function takes a user-provided text string and converts it into a JSON representation following the Atlassian Document Format (ADF) structure.
+Supports one string as its a simple function.

 .PARAMETER inputText
 The text string to be converted to ADF JSON format.